 Tara lives in a village that could be any village in South Asia, and she dies, like many young women in the area, during childbirth.
 Her short life is dedicated to her efforts to find happiness, despite the fact that she has no hope of going to school or making any life choices in the feudal, patriarchal world in which she finds herself.

 Poignant and compelling, Wild Boar in the Cane Field depicts the tragedy that often characterizes the lives of those who live in South Asia―and demonstrates the heroism we are all capable of even in the face of traumatic realities."
-Register on the form below.

 February 2021 Selection: Three Hours in Paris